 So that evening the rage exploded.
-Sheets burned; objects were thrown out of windows at the guards; bottles of gas for camping stoves were set on fire and thrown, one hitting a jeep that was parked in the courtyard and setting it ablaze.
-This revolt ended when guards intervened with hydrants, charging into the cells.
+Sheets burned; objects were thrown out of windows at the guards; bottles of gas for camping stoves were set on fire and thrown, one hitting a jeep that was parked of explosives to destroy power lines which led to nuclear facilities.
+He is also due to stand trial for participation in a mass breakout from prison in which some prisoners hijacked a piece of heavy machinery and broke through a security wall.

-On May 11, a group of comrades were present at the entrance as the hourly visits were going on, leafleting and showing their solidarity.
-On a security wall.
 Marco is charged with murdering a guard during the escape, but denies this charge.
 His current address is: